jnsangalang/c03-24-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 - In JavaScript, when is scope determined?

+when the app renders

 - What allows JavaScript functions to "remember" variables from their surroundings?

+closure allows it to remember the variable in its state

 - What values does a closure contain?

+variables within the scope when a function

 - When is a closure created?

+when a function is created

 - How can you tell if a function will be created with a closure?

+when a function is defined within another function, and the inner function has access to the variables and parameters of the outer function. allows the inner function to remember the environment in which it is created.

 - In React, what is one important case where you need to know if a closure was created?

+Use effects, dependencies

 ## Notes